ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 1. If you need to specify the Terraform runtime version that you want Schematics to use, click the **Override the default Terraform runtime version** checkbox and enter a version.
 1. From the Configure the deployment details section, click **Add deployment values**.
-1. Select **Parameter** to select all options, and click **Add**.
+1. Select the **Parameter** checkbox to select all options, and click **Add**.
-1. To customize which parameters are required for users to specify during the installation and which ones are hidden altogether, select a parameter and click **Edit**.
+1. To customize which parameters are required for users to specify during the installation and which ones are hidden from users altogether, select a parameter and click **Edit**.
+Mark the checkboxes to configure the values and click **Save**.
 For the purposes of this tutorial, configure each parameter as described in the following table.

 | Parameter | Description | Required for users to specify? | Hidden from users? |
 | --- | ---------- | --- | --- |